Bobrac3023/Secureworkspace/readme.md

                 4."Tickle your curosity" Link, explains the architecture of the taj and has been sourced externally. readme_doc/Architecture of TAJ.png
     ![architecture image](readme.doc/architecture_%20of_taj.png)
-                5."Why is Taj so special to me" is an article published by rediff.com where the author has shared his expereince and thoughts.
+                5."Why is Taj so special to me" is an article published by rediff.com where the author has shared his experience and thoughts.
     ![why is taj special screenshot](readme.doc/why_is_taj_special.png)
                 6. both links open in a new tab.